 The interracial sexual pattern in the Antebellum South is clear.
-Because slaves were property, like animals or objects, they had no rights, and all black women were sexually available to all white men.
+Because slaves were property, like animals or objects, they had no rights, and all Black women were sexually available to all white men.
 In addition, law did not recognize Black marriage and parenthood, and there was no recourse for sexual abuse in the courts, government, church, or press.
 Virtually every plantation produced children of mixed race: The 1860 federal census classified 588,532 persons as Mulatto's.
 A minuscule number of white fathers recognized their children and provided for them; some parents encouraged the fairest skinned to run away and hide their racial identity by passing for white.
 Most mixed-blood slave children were simply worked and sold like all other slaves.

 The white South combined the permissive sexual exploitation of Black women by white men with their fanatic "protection" of white women from Black men.
 In each case, the ideology was that people of African descent were closer to savagery, but the real reason was almost certainly economic: Legally, a child was slave or free depending on the status of the mother.
 All white women were free and nearly all Black women were slaves.
 The exclusivity of chattel slavery prohibited in North America (except for New Orleans) the emergence of mulattos as a distinct third group between Black and white, as existed in the West Indies, Latin America, and South Africa.
 American slavery was race and color based, but it would have become weakened ideologically and economically if it had allowed any deviation from the one-drop rule, that is the belief that any Black ancestry made a person Black.